 6. Make sure inspiration is a part of your life.

 When we create, what we are really doing is tapping into Source.
 When we do that, we are tuned in, turned on, plugged in.
 And, because we may not feel that way all of the time, it is important to keep our energy levels and positive mojo up by other creative and influential people.
 I have a strong network of individuals that keep me motivated by seeing what they are doing in their creative life.
 I get inspired by seeing their creativity, and remembering that it is out there working through people that I care about.

 Whatever your magical creative gift is, it wants to be given.
 Even if you aren’t sure that you are that great at it, put it out into the world.
 Creativity isn’t something that should be locked down, or hidden in a closet.
 It wants to be out, happily dancing around and inspiring others to come out and play.
 You can’t judge it, control it, or manage it, you can only give it the opportunity to show up in your life, and the promise that because it did, you will keep your end of the promise to share it with others.

 To create the best combination of each of these ingredients, you will need to experiment!
-A good combination for me has been to be physically active/ working hard for 3 days, take a couch day, and have a few more days to be inspired, read, and ultimately, create.
+A good combination for me has been to be physically active/ working hard for 3 days, take a couch day, and have a few days ‘off’ to be inspired, read, and ultimately, create.
 Every person is different, so take the time to determine your own unique combo (eye of newt, hair of elephant) and I promise you, you will end up with a more regular dose of creativity to cast your magic and share your inspiration with the world!